A smooth sale – from start to finish

 6

-As you’d expect from something this significant, there’ll be a number of heavy-weight, legal documents to read through.
-You'll be guided by our legal expert.
-It's probably a good idea to clear some time in your calendar to sit down and read through them all.
+As you’d expect from something this significant, there’ll be quite a few heavy-weight documents to read through.
+We’ll help guide you through these, but even then it’s probably a good idea to clear some time in your calendar to sit down and wade through them all!

 Your to-do list